syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### firstDayOfWeek `string`
 {:#members:firstdayofweek}

-You can change or set the starting day of the week.
+Sets the starting day of the week.

 #### Default Value